Well, “breaking up” is a rather overdramatic way to put it.

 Every time I ditch something I didn’t love or buy something that wasn’t in the “original” capsule, I think about how to rationalize it on the blog.
 You may have noticed I haven’t done a “Thrift Finds” post in awhile because if I just bought a new shirt and a new dress but my summer capsule was supposed to be set weeks ago…how do I explain that I’m still shopping??

-This leads me to the balance of my frustration with capsule wardrobes: my shopping and my style don’t fit in the neat, tidy structure inherent to having a discrete set of clothes for a season.
+This leads me to the balance of my frustration with capsule wardrobes: my shopping and my style don’t fit in the neat, tidy structure inherent in having a discrete set of clothes for a season.

 I love thrifting, and while I DO like that capsules encourage me not to buy things I don’t need, if I find the PERFECT summer dress while looking for clothes for my kid or a used LP, I’m not going to not buy it.
 Thrifting is a long game and this means always being alert to the coups de foudre that will make my wardrobe stronger in the long run.